Notes

 Shopify SEO problems & how to fix them.

 Shopify is a popular eCommerce platform that enables businesses to sell online.
+Today, nearly four million websites from around the world use Shopify.
 Unfortunately, Shopify has several common technical SEO problems that can hamper a website's ability to rank well in search engines.
 In this article, our Head of Search Engine Optimisation in Melbourne at Spicy Web discusses common Shopify SEO problems and how to fix them.

 Posted by